Myth 1: Find your air conditioner technician through Craigslist.

 If you decide on a business or individual without getting to identify their qualifications and competence, it might end up costing you more in the long run.
 If the technician doesn’t know how to properly service your actual air conditioning system, you may end up needing another, more experienced company to fix their mistakes and it could end up costing you multiple Trip Charges.

-Myth 2: Working with a small business is better.
+Myth 2: Hiring a small business is better.

 Myth 3: It’s fine to use any type of refrigerant in your air conditioning system.

-Myth 4: You don’t need annual air conditioning maintenance.
+Myth 4: You don’t need annual AC maintenance.

 Myth 5: Learning about the contractor isn’t important.